 - 6. The matrices (one or several) included in monitoring programmes will depend on the objective and purpose of the monitoring.
-The most common matrices which could be included in monitoring programmes are: - (a) waters, sediments and biota (which also includes individuals, populations and communities of marine mammals and sea birds) of marine coastal zones and estuaries which are, or are likely to be, under direct impact of identifiable point or non-point source(s) of pollution;

-- (b) effluents reaching the marine environment from industrial plants, municipal sewerage systems and agriculture drainage channels; - (c) atmosphere through which pollutants may enter the marine environment and thus affect its quality; and - (d) humans who may be affected by pollutants through direct or indirect exposure to polluted marine media, or products (e.g. food) derived from such media.
+The most common matrices which could be included in monitoring programmes are: - (a) effluents reaching the marine environment from industrial plants, municipal sewerage systems and agriculture drainage channels; - (b) waters, sediments and biota (which also include individuals, populations and communities of marine mammals and sea birds) of marine coastal zones and estuaries which are, or are likely to be, under the direct impact of identifiable point or non-point source(s) of pollution; - (c) atmosphere through which pollutants may enter the marine environment and thus affect its quality; and - (d) humans who may be affected by pollutants through direct or indirect exposure to polluted marine media, or products (e.g. food) derived from such media.